 Account Engagement API Quick Start

-• A Salesforce admin to create a connected app and gather information.
+- A Salesforce admin to create an external client app and gather information.

-• A Salesforce user with SSO enabled for Account Engagement.
+- A Salesforce user with single sign-on (SSO) enabled for Account Engagement.

 After you familiarize yourself with the basics, come back to this tutorial.